 When travelling around Europe, I generally prefer to take the train, at least for train trips that are no more than six to seven hours.
 It’s usually cheaper overall and takes you right into the city centre.
 Luckily then, most trains in Europe allow dogs on board.

-The main (and frustrating!) exception is the Eurostar to and from London, which runs under the English Channel connecting the UK with the continent.
+The main (and most frustrating) exception is the Eurostar to and from London, which runs under the English Channel connecting the UK with the continent.
+There have been multiple campaigns to change this!

 Always check the details for the specific train company before planning your trip.
 These are the relevant pages for a few countries: